What Is The Greatest Common Factor Of 64 And 72

 Mistake Why It Happens How to Fix It

-Leaving out a prime factor Overlooking a prime that appears in both numbers (e.g.Consider this: , missing the factor 2 in 72).
-Write out the full prime factorization before comparing.
+Leaving out a prime factor Overlooking a prime that appears in both numbers (e.
+Which means g.
+Practically speaking, , missing the factor 2 in 72).
+In real terms, Write out the full prime factorization before comparing.
+But

 Using only one method and not verifying Relying on a single calculation may hide arithmetic errors.
-Still, Cross‑check with a second method (e. g., Euclidean algorithm after factorization).
+Cross‑check with a second method (e.g., Euclidean algorithm after factorization).

 Extending the Concept